comworkio/comwork-cloud-wiki/tutorials/onprem.md

 ### Create a DNS zone

-We simply have to buy a new domain name which will be dynamically managed by comwork cloud and that its DNZ zones __must not be managed by another service or process__.
+We simply have to buy a new domain name which will be dynamically managed by CwCloud and that its DNZ zones __must not be managed by another service or process__.

 ![ovh_dns_zone](../img/ovh_dns_zone.png)

-Once we created the firts instance which will host comwork cloud with a public IP, we'll have to add a DNS `A` record with this public IP, i.e: `cwcloud.xxxxx.com`.
+Once we created the firts instance which will host CwCloud with a public IP, we'll have to add a DNS `A` record with this public IP, i.e: `cwcloud.xxxxx.com`.

 ## Console tutorials